How To Get a Private Investigator License in Texas

 • You have never been dishonorably discharged from U.S. military service

-Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
+Other special licensing requirements such as education, experience, examinations, and insurance may be required.
 Check the state licensing website for more information.

 Private Investigator Associations